yilmazbingo/algorithm-solutions-in-python/graphs/topological/topological_sort.md

 - every tree has a topological ordering. since by definition, trees do not have any cycles.

 First thing we need to look at is a vertex in isolation.
 Every vertex in isolation has **Indegree** factor.
 THis only applies as long as the vertex is within a Directed Acyclic Graph.
-Because if a graph is cyclic, there would be no vertex with the indegee of 0.
+Because if a graph is cyclic, there would be no vertex with the indegee of 0. because topological sort starts with the vertices whose indegree is 0.

 **Indegree Value:** It is essentially represented as how many connections are coming into this vertex.